dougeby/IntuneDocs/InTuneDocs/DeployUse/plan-your-user-and-device-groups.md

 - A group can include and exclude members based on the following membership rules:

-    * **Criteria membership**.
+    * **Criteria Membership**.
 These are dynamic rules that Intune runs to include or exclude members.
 These criteria use security groups and other information synced with your local instance of Active Directory.
 When the security group or data changes, the group membership changes when you sync with Active Directory.

-    * **Direct membership**.
+    * **Direct Membership**.
 These are static rules that explicitly add or exclude members.
 The membership list is static.

 -   Active Directory Domain Services (AD DS) is not required when you create user groups or device groups that include users or computers.
 But, for device groups to include mobile devices, your environment must be configured to support mobile devices.